bettingonsuccess/bettingonsuccess/content/post/doubling-down.md

 4. Learning, I love learning new things
 5. Martial Arts, I haven't ever had enough time or money to pursue this.
 I'm working on training myself in Wing Chun, Kung Fu.

 Now these are priorities meaning everything is weighed against these 5 things.
 If I decide to go out and buy a cup of coffee I need to ask "Is there a cheaper way?
 Will this make me $X happy?
 Is this costing me time / opportunity from my Top 5 list?".
+Now to many this would sound like a lot of work, constantly 'worrying' about pinching pennies.
+This isn't farther from the truth.
+Humans are creatures of habit and quickly one finds what is valuable and what isn't.
+I don't really budget.
+The money we save is automatically transferred every month and our spending keeps to an average (some months more for travel but we budget for that).